A HISTORY OF ANCIENT BRITAIN

 The Bronze Age

 Meanwhile the Bronze Age people continued to build barrows, although cremation was practiced.
 The dead were buried with useful artifacts.
-Presumably the living believed the dead would need these in the afterlife.
-Unfortunately since they had no written records nothing is known about the Bronze Age religion.
-We know that Bronze Age people lived in round wooden huts with thatched roofs but nothing is known about their society or how it was organised.
-However there were almost certainly different classes by that time.
+Presumably, the living believed the dead would need these in the afterlife.
+Unfortunately, since they had no written records nothing is known about the Bronze Age religion.
+We know that Bronze Age people lived in round wooden huts with thatched roofs but nothing is known about their society or how it was organized.
+However, there were almost certainly different classes at that time.
 Tin and copper were exported from Britain along with animal hides.
 Jet and amber were imported for the rich.

 About 650 BC iron was introduced into England by a people called the Celts and the first swords were made.
 Warfare was common during the iron age and many hill forts (fortified settlements) were built at that time.
 (Although there were also many open villages and farms).
 The Celts fought from horses or light wooden chariots.
 They threw spears and fought with swords.
 The Celts had wooden shields and some wore chain mail.